yakovypg/NetArgumentParser/Docs/OptionalArguments.md

 ```

 ## Custom Options
 You can create your own options.
-To do this you need to inherit your class from the `ICommonOption` interface.
+To do this you need to inherit your class from the `ICommonOption` interface and implement it.
 You can also use an existing option class as a base class.
 See examples of this kind of inheritance, for example, by looking at the implementation of the `FlagOption` and `EnumValueOption` classes.
+Next, you can use this class in the same way as the standard ones.

 ## Option Groups
 Options can be divided into groups.
 This division may be useful when there are a lot of options.